WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 extension, so certificates including it might need to be reissued once the final RFC is published.

+### Extensions to the CAA Record: cansignhttpexchanges Parameter {#caa-cansignhttpexchanges}

+A CAA parameter "cansignhttpexchanges" is defined for the "issue" and "issuewild" properties defined by {{!RFC6844}}.
+The value of this parameter, if specified, SHOULD be "yes".

+If the "cansignhttpexchanges" parameter is not present and equal to "yes", the CA indicated by the "issue" or "issuewild" property SHOULD NOT issue certificates with the CanSignHttpExchanges extension defined in {{cross-origin-cert-req}}.

 # Transferring a signed exchange {#transfer}

 A signed exchange can be transferred in several ways, of which three are